Is it even possible to leverage Twitter as part of your IT sales strategy? Yes, it is!

 Apart from entering into conversations, you should be using Twitter as part of your IT sales strategy to educate and inform your audience.
 This means sharing quality content with them.

 This does not mean just automating a feed from your blog to Twitter.
-You need to be sharing content that is of interest to your specific audience from a wide range of sources.
+You need to share content that interests your specific audience from a wide range of sources.

 Your content will be picked up if you have optimized your updates to contain relevant keywords or hashtags, which then republishes your content to an even wider audience.